VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 * storing the state of some process.
 For example, gauge `config_reloaded_successful` can be set to `1` if everything is good, and to `0` if configuration failed to reload;
 * storing the timestamp when event happened.
-For example, `config_last_reload_success_timestamp_seconds` can store the timestamp of the last successful configuration relaod.
+For example, `config_last_reload_success_timestamp_seconds` can store the timestamp of the last successful configuration reload.

 The most common [MetricsQL](#metricsql) functions used with gauges are [aggregation and grouping functions](#aggregation-and-grouping-functions).

 #### Histogram

+Historgram is a set of [counter](#counter) metrics with different `vmrange` or `le` labels.
+The `vmrange` or `le` labels define measurement boundaries of a particular bucket.
+When the observed measurement hits a particular bucket, then the corresponding counter is incremented.

+Histogram buckets usually have `_bucket` suffix in their names.
-Histogram is a set of [counter](#counter) metrics with different labels for tracking the dispersion and [quantiles](https://prometheus.io/docs/practices/histograms/#quantiles) of the observed value.
-For example, in VictoriaMetrics we track how many rows is processed per query using the histogram with the name `vm_rows_read_per_query`.
+For example, VictoriaMetrics tracks the distribution of rows processed per query with the `vm_rows_read_per_query` histogram.
 The exposition format for this histogram has the following form:

 ```
 vm_rows_read_per_query_bucket{vmrange="4.084e+02...4.642e+02"} 2